27 Incredibly Useful Things You Didn’t Know Chrome Could Do

 Learn Some Handy Hidden Shortcuts

 1. Want to open a link into a new tab in the background, so it won’t interrupt what you’re doing?
 Hold down Ctrl- or Cmd- and click it.
 To open a link in a whole new window, meanwhile, use Shift instead.
-(This’ll work within most areas of Chrome, by the way—including the History page and the dropdown history list within the Back button, described above.)
+(This’ll work within most areas of Chrome, by the way—including the History page and the dropdown history list within the Back button, which we’ll get to in a bit.)

 2. You probably know you can press the space bar to scroll down a full page-length, but there’s another side to that shortcut: If you press Shift and the space bar together, Chrome will do the opposite and scroll up by a full page-length at a time.